brikrey67/rails-views/readme.md

             PUT    /artists/:id(.:format)      artists#update
             DELETE /artists/:id(.:format)      artists#destroy
 ```
-Rake routes allows us at any time to view the current routes of this app and see the controller actions mapped to each route.
+The command `rails routes` allows us at any time to view the current routes of our application, and to see the controller actions mapped to each route.

-For example, let's look at the request/response life cycle of a get request hitting the `artists` `index` action.
+For example, let's look at the request/response life cycle of a `get` request hitting the `artists` `index` action.

 When a user visits: `http:localhost:3000/artists`